Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: The Elements of Stories

 \section{The Elements of Stories}

-The essence of a story lies in its ability to connect a series of events and experiences, often conveyed by a narrator to an audience.
-These can range from personal intimate stories to larger epics that span cultures and time.

-A story can be told in multiple ways using different narratives.
-These narratives are more than mere descriptions or dramatic enactments.
-They involve a process of narration where events are selected, arranged, and em-plotted to give meaning to experiences.
-This structuring of events is what forms the plot or the story's synopsis.

-The terms story, narrative, and plot are often used interchangeably in everyday language, but they have distinct meanings.
-According to the Oxford English Dictionary~\cite{simpson2002oxford} a story is the straightforward, chronological sequence of events, encompassing characters, settings, and actions.
-The story is the ``what'' – what happened, who it happened to, where and when it happened.
-In contrast, the narrative shapes the form or the ``how'', adding context, interpretation, perspective, tone, and style of the storytelling, and nuance to the same set of events.
-The plot is connected to the narrative, referring to the sequence of events as they are presented to the audience.
-Thus, a single story can be narrated in multiple ways, each having a different plot and offering a distinct experience to the audience.

-Narratives can be broadly categorized as linear or nonlinear~\cite{virutal_reality_edu}, depending on their structure.
-Each type offers a different approach to unfolding a story and has distinct implications for how the audience experiences and interprets it.

-Linear narratives follow a straightforward chronological progression, where events unfold in a sequential and cause-effect manner.
-Linear narratives often have a single protagonist or a group of characters whose actions and decisions drive the plot forward.
-This structure is commonly used in traditional storytelling formats.
-Linear narratives provide a sense of progression and closure, making them easy to follow and understand.

-Nonlinear narratives deviate from the traditional linear structure by presenting events out of chronological order.
-They often involve flashbacks, flash-forwards, or parallel storylines that disrupt the temporal sequence.
-These narratives can create intrigue, suspense, and complexity by challenging the audience's expectations and requiring them to piece together the fragmented storyline.
-The film ``Cloud Atlas''~\cite{mitchell2008cloud} is an example.
+Stories connect events and experiences through narration, ranging from personal tales to cultural epics.
+While the terms story, narrative, and plot are often used interchangeably, they have distinct meanings: a story is the chronological sequence of events (the ``what''), the narrative is how these events are presented (the ``how''), and the plot is the specific sequence as experienced by the audience~\cite{simpson2002oxford}.

+A single story can be told through multiple narratives, each offering different perspectives and experiences.
+Narratives may follow linear structures with chronological progression, or nonlinear approaches using flashbacks, flash-forwards, or parallel storylines that create complexity and require audience interpretation~\cite{virutal_reality_edu,mitchell2008cloud}.

-Story elements -- character, conflict, theme, setting, plot, and mode -- are the essential components that form the foundation of a story and are vital for both crafting and analyzing stories.
-In the following subsections, we detail each of these elements, discussing their significance in shaping the story.
+Story elements -- character, conflict, theme, setting, plot, and mode -- form the foundation for crafting and analyzing narratives.
+Understanding these elements is crucial for both human storytellers and automated story generation systems.
+In the following subsections, we detail each element and its significance in \gls{vsg}.